Find Affordable College Courses

 4 Yearly Graduations

 University of Florida is the 12th most popular school in the nation for students seeking a doctor's degree in legal research.
-Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to legal research majors at UF.
+During the most recent year for which we have data, 4 people received their doctor's degree in legal research from UF.

 #12